2i2c-org/team-compass/operations/index.md

-# Team operations
+# Team-wide practices

 The Team Operations section defines our systems for work coordination, planning, and accountability.
-It also defines expectations for all team members across 2i2c.
+It applies to all team members across 2i2c.

 ```{toctree}
 strategy